DataChefHQ/cost-monitoring-construct/README.md

 With the Cost Monitoring Construct, you can share the responsibility of cost management between developers and business holders.
 This is achieved through the creation of meaningful reports that enable the business team to make informed decisions.
 Additionally, the Construct generates boilerplate code that can be used to apply these decisions in practice, making it easier to stay on top of your budget.

-# Why do I need it?
+# Why do you need it?

 Cloud services can get very expensive, very quickly, especially if you are not careful with your usage.
 Cost Monitoring Construct helps you to keep an eye on your cloud infrastructure costs so that you can stay within budget.
 By setting budgets and defining alert strategies, you can take proactive steps to reduce costs before they become a problem.